-With regard to marketing-related communication, we will – where legally required – only provide you with such information after you have opted in and provide you the opportunity to opt out anytime if you do not want to receive further marketing-related communication from us.
+With regard to marketing-related communication, we will – where legally required – only provide you with such information after you have opted in and provide you with the opportunity to opt-out anytime if you do not want to receive further marketing-related communication from us.
 We will not use your personal data for taking any automated decisions affecting you or creating profiles other than described above.

 In addition, the processing may be based on your consent where you have expressly given that to us.